API Reference

 | country | country, geo, countryCode, country_iso | Country (ISO2 or name).
 Consistency only (e.g. phone vs country) |

-| — | Any other key | Stored as metadata; not used in scoring |
+| — | Any other key | Returned in unrecognized_fields when present; not used in scoring |

 Schema-flexible input, deterministic output